WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 6. Choose "Organization export (mailing and worship)"
 7. Click "Continue"
 8. Click "Download File"
-9. Open the CSV in LibreOffice and save it to fix the unicode issues with column names
+9. Open the CSV in LibreOffice and save it to fix the Unicode issues with column names

 Import the contacts with the following command.